Are you interested in going on the contraceptive pill but unsure where to start?

 One of the simplest ways you can do this is by visiting your local pharmacy.
 They will ask you to tick which box refers to you (free contraceptive) and to sign the form, then you will be required to wait while they fetch your prescription for you.

 Your local pharmacy may offer the ability to deliver your prescription to your door on a regular basis.
-While this is becoming a widely more popular option for many people, not all pharmacies offer this service so it's best to ask.
+While this is becoming a more widely popular option for many people, not all pharmacies offer this service, so it's best to ask.

 From an Online Pharmacy